There is a big difference between ERP implementation versus effective and efficient ERP implementation.

 What we do know is that ERP implementation methodologies are not created equal.
 In fact, ERP vendors and implementers promote this notion and truth.
 Additionally, ERP researchers have suggested and studied this truth.
 We also know this in part by the way in which ERP vendors and implementors describe, sell, promote, advertise, and even brand ERP implementation methodology.
 During most ERP selection sales presentations, methodology is presented as a differentiator as compared to the competition.
 But, there is also a big difference between ERP implementation versus effective and efficient ERP implementation.
 Are some methodologies better than others?
 Absolutely.
 But why and how?

-Whether one performs an internet search of “ERP challenges and failures”, examines the demand for “expert witness” services, explores anecdotal feedback, peruses U.S. Securities and Exchange Commission filings, reads news and journal articles, questions references and customer feedback, and/or examines evidence-based inquiry or formal research, it would appear that ERP organizational change can be a significant endeavor with many obstacles and challenges.
-Being on-time, on-budget, meeting all functionality, and/or meeting all the stakeholder’s perceptions and definition of success is an ERP organizational change challenge.
+It would stand to reason whether one performs an internet search of “ERP challenges and failures”, examines the demand for “expert witness” services, explores anecdotal feedback, peruses U.S. Securities and Exchange Commission filings, reads news and journal articles, questions references and customer feedback, and/or examines evidence-based inquiry or formal research, it would appear that ERP organizational change can be a significant endeavor with many obstacles and challenges.
+Being on time, on budget, meeting all functionality, and/or meeting all the stakeholder’s perceptions and definitions of success is an ERP organizational change challenge.

 Research, case study, and anecdotal evidence suggest that many ERP organizational change efforts are “successful”, but this does not imply that 1) success was realized with no challenges or 2) that the success was effective and efficient.
 Of course, it is possible that ERP organizational change efforts could possibly realize immediate success (i.e. on-time, on-budget, meeting expected functionality, and meeting stakeholders’ perception of success).
 Many are ultimately successful after a great deal of time, money, and effort varying in significant degrees.
 Some ERP organizational change efforts struggle from the onset.
 And, some fail entirely.